discordjs/guide/guide/preparations/README.md

 The next command you'll be running is `npm init`.
 This command creates a `package.json` file for you, which will keep track of the dependencies your bot uses and other info.
 If you're a bit confused by that, you can ignore it for the time being.

-The `npm init` command will ask you a sequence of questions - you should fill them out as you see fit.
+The `npm init` command will ask you a sequence of questions–you should fill them out as you see fit.
 If you're not sure of something or want to skip it as a whole, leave it blank and press enter.

 ::: tip
 Want to get started quickly?
 Use `npm init -y` to have it fill out everything for you!